-Pupil attendance will be 190 days after deducting 5 in-service days
+Secondary Schools - Pupil attendance will be 190 after deducting 5 in-service days Primary Schools - Pupil attendance will be 190 after deducting 5 in-service days.

 Section 2: School Procedures

 School Security

 North Ayrshire Council has introduced procedures to ensure the safety and security of children and staff when attending or working in a school.
 A number of security measures are used including the use of a visitors' book, badges and escorts while visitors are within the school building.
 Anyone parent/carer or visitor at a school for any reason will be asked to report to the school office.
 The school staff will then make any necessary arrangements in connection with the visit to the school.
 Visitors should not enter the school via the Sandy Road entrance.